 If it’s getting too much light, you’ll find that the leaves starts turning yellow but they’ll still feel firm and healthy.
 If that’s the case for you, just move it a little further away from the sun or put a sheer curtain over your crazy bright window (lucky you!).

 If your hoya kerrii is variegated, I’d suggest giving it even more light than the regular, all-green or splash hoya kerrii.
 During winter times, I place my smaller hoya under my Sansi 30w LED grow light for at least 6 hours.
+I’m also currently using this Sansi 70w LED grow light that can cover a larger group of plants.

 I only water my hoya kerrii about once a month, when the soil is 90% dried, or the pot feels super light.
 When it’s time, I take the plant to the shower and “rain” on it for 30 minutes on and off to ensure that the whole root ball is saturated.
 In other words, I’ll water it, wait a minute for the water to drain out, then water it again.
 I’ll repeat this process at least five times.
 The main reason I do this is because mine is in a 7 inch pot and the soil gets a little ‘water resistant’ when it dries out.